Chronicle 2. IT ALL STARTED HERE…

 IT ALL STARTED HERE: in the Mediterranean.

-ALTHOUGH BORN in Africa, man was civilized around the Mediterranean, more specifically, in the Near East, in the arc formed by Mesopotamia, the Levant (Syria, Lebanon, Palestine) and the Nile valley in Egypt, also extending to Cyprus and Anatolia, as far as the Taurus Mountains: it is the so-called Fertile Crescent.
-Man made the first giant leap here with the Neolithic agricultural revolution.
-It took millennia until something similar happened again, with the industrial revolution that began in England in the 18th century.
+ALTHOUGH BORN SUPPOSEDLY in Africa, man was civilized around the Mediterranean, in the Near East, more specifically in the arc formed by Mesopotamia, the Levant (Syria, Lebanon, Palestine) and the Nile valley in Egypt, also extending to Cyprus and Anatolia, as far as the Taurus Mountains: it was the so-called Fertile Crescent, where man made the first giant leap with the Neolithic agricultural revolution.
+It took millennia until something equal in scope happened again, with the industrial revolution that started in England in the 18th century.

-As we know, a farmer is much more bound to the land than a hunter-gatherer or a pastoralist.
+As is well known, a farmer is more bound to the land than a hunter-gatherer or a pastoralist.
 Thus, the transition to farming led to the creation of permanent settlements that gradually grew: they became villages, some of them towns, or even cities.
-The latter – as the Hellenic and Latin words polis (πόλις) and civitas make clear – brought forth both politics and civilization.
-Man began his gradual transformation into what Aristotle would later call a “political animal”, identifying a new distinctive feature of Homo sapiens vis-à-vis the other animal species.
+The latter – as the Hellenic and Latin words polis (πόλις) and civitas indicate – brought about both politics and civilization.
+Man began his gradual transformation into what Aristotle would much later call a “political animal” to identify a new distinctive feature of Homo sapiens vis-à-vis the other species.